Celebration Chocolate Cupcakes

 Transfer cupcakes in pans to wire racks for about 10 minutes until the tins are cool to the touch.
 Once the tins are cool, remove the cupcakes from the pans, and transfer to the wire racks.
 Let the cupcakes cool completely before frosting.

 To frost the cupcakes, I use a small off-set spatula (you can use a butter knife without a serrated edge, if you don’t have one) at an angle to spread the frosting smoothly around the cake.
 Make sure to frost to the very edges (doing this is not only an excuse to have more frosting on your cupcakes — yum! — but it also helps keep the cupcakes moist).
 Then, I use a cake spatula to create the indent in the center.
-You can shave some dark chocolate on top using a vegetable peeler (or you can use a microplane or one of those manual cheese graters that they use at Italian restaurants to grate Parmesan), and you’re done.
+Or you can pipe the frosting on, sprinkles are the perfect finishing touch.